 Both aspects are explained below.

-TrackingEventHandler evaluates those events, and depending on the type of event it stores additional information in a data container to maintain information about the event.
+TrackingEventHandler evaluates those events, and depending on the type of event, it stores additional information in a data container to maintain information about the event.
 The events themselves are lost after being consumed.
 For example, if a

-More information about TrackingEventHandlers can be found in the section TrackingEventHandler of Concept - Business Tracking and in the Cookbook - Business Tracking.
+TrackingEventHandler can be found in Concept - Business Tracking | TrackingEventHandler and in Cookbook - Business Tracking.

-In accordance to event interfaces, there are also Java interfaces for all requests that are supported.
+In accordance with event interfaces, there are also Java interfaces for all requests that are supported.
 An implementation of a recommendation engine has to define Java classes for all requests that are declared in the implemented request interfaces.
 These request classes normally extend the same abstract superclass as do event classes.
 This superclass may contain some common logic for this recommendation engine implementation.
 If a request class is created for a specific recommendation engine implementation, this request can be selected in the back office of the engine.

-As mentioned above, the TrackingSFI interface is used for events to integrate the event templates into the storefront.
+TrackingSFI interface is used for events to integrate the event templates into the storefront.
 This way only works with events; the integration of requests works completely different.
 Requests need CMS components that include the request templates.

 At the moment, there are two default CMS components for recommendations regarding product-to-products-recommendations:

-To use these components, they have to be added to the storefront pages.
-For information about doing so, see the Recipe: Including Recommendation Components In the Storefront in the Cookbook - Recommendation.
+These components have to be added to the storefront pages.
+For information about using the components, see Cookbook - Recommendation | Recipe: Include Recommendation Components In the Storefront.